USCGC Acushnet (WMEC-167): West Coast service - 1990 to 1998

 Acushnet moved to Eureka, California in July 1990.
 During a September patrol, a lookout spotted floating objects in the water.
-These "objects" were the three crew members of the fishing boat Miss Patty, which had capsized before it could radio for help.
+These "objects" were the three crew members of the fishing boat Miss Patty, which had capsized before she could radio for help.
 During Operation Sandtrap in July 1991, Acushnet intercepted the sailing vessel Malekula carrying twelve tons of hashish from Indochina.
 The cutter pulled 32 bales from the burning and sinking Malekula, despite efforts by smugglers to scuttle the sailboat.

 In October 1991, Acushnet made her first trip to the waters of Alaska.
 The cutter was diverted for two weeks to coordinate anti-pollution efforts when the 518-foot Hyundai No. 12 ran hard aground near the Shumagin Islands.
 She also responded to a mayday call made by the fishing vessel Tonquin in the Gulf of Alaska, rescuing one man out of a five-man crew from stormy and frigid waters during a five-day search.
 The cutter coordinated a search involving several fishing boats and a tanker in the area.
 As a result, three additional crew members were rescued.

 Alaska/Bering Sea Patrol service - 1999 to 2011

 As the majority of Acushnet's patrols became Alaska Patrols, in 1998 she moved to Ketchikan, Alaska, where she was employed in law enforcement, fisheries, and search and rescue missions in Alaska.
 This considerably shortened her transit time to the Bering Sea.

 On 23 February 2007 Acushnet was designated as the "oldest commissioned cutter" in the fleet following the decommissioning of USCGC Storis.
 She carries gold hull numbers to show this distinction, and the formal title of "Queen Of The Fleet".
 She was scheduled for decommissioning in late 2008.
 In March 2008 letters to the editor appeared in the Boston Herald and Maine Sunday Telegram calling for Boston and Portland to consider the Acushnet as a possible museum ship.
-The 2008 decommissioning was canceled and Acushnet continued to conduct patrols in Alaska until March 2011 when she was auctioned as surplus property by the GSA.
+The 2008 decommissioning was canceled and Acushnet continued to conduct patrols in Alaska.

+In October 2008, Acushnet was involved in search and rescue efforts after the cod fishing vessel Katmai sank in the Aleutians.
+During the operation, she was featured on the 5th season of the reality TV show Deadliest Catch, although footage shown was of USCGC Alex Haley.